Understanding 'Transverse Sensitivity'

 Transverse Sensitivity = (Max. or Average output/Transducer sensitivity) x 100 (%)

-For best accuracy it should be possible to obtain a sensor which is calibrated
+For best accuracy it should be possible to obtain a sensor which is calibrated and marked on the sensor at the point of maximum transverse sensitivity, or a polar plot of the output could be supplied referenced to that point.

-Next time you purchase a strain gauge or an accelerometer check that it has
+Next time you purchase a strain gauge or an accelerometer check that it has been calibrated for transverse sensitivity.__________________________________________________

-__________________________________________________For details of Sensor Suppliers, click here...
+For details of Sensor Suppliers, click here...

 Home - Website - Search - Suppliers - Links - New Products - Catalogues - Magazines

-Problem Page - Applications - How they work - Tech Tips - Training - Events - Jobs - Register
+Problem Page - Applications - How they work - Tech Tips - Training - Events